ahan02/Data-Science-Workshop-at-UKC/README.md

 # Data-Science-Hackathon-Workshop-at-UKC-2019
 ## Introduction to Data Science

-Please check your attendance here: https://forms.gle/wfECocdiw2WwU544A
+Please check in for your attendance: https://forms.gle/wfECocdiw2WwU544A

-Please enter your challenge answers here: https://forms.gle/ifL4H4p8Vd1PPHKD8
+Please enter your challenge answers: https://forms.gle/ifL4H4p8Vd1PPHKD8